Keeping children safe is not a policy - it is a promise.

 When a parent creates a child profile, we collect:

 We do not currently collect: email address, photograph, school, precise location data, device identifiers linked to the child, or biometric data.
-Some fields such as date of birth may be introduced in future to strengthen age verification - if so, this page and our Privacy Policy will be updated with full details before any change takes effect.
+We ask for your child’s age at setup and store an approximate birth month and year worked out from it, so their age stays right over time - we never ask for or store their exact date of birth.
+If that ever changes, this page and our Privacy Policy will be updated with full details before any change takes effect.

 What we will never do with children's data